 Apart from fresh coffee beans, heating elements are the key to espresso quality.
 Here’s what to consider:

-- Heating system — you need a machine that can maintain 190-195 F temperature as it pushes water through a tightly packed puck.
+• Heating system — You need a machine that can maintain 190-195 F temperature as it pushes water through a tightly packed puck.
 The best heating elements are stainless steel, as they are durable.
-Thermoblocks are commonly found in espresso machines under $500, but a boiler is better (hence, the preference for the Gaggia Classic pro).
+Thermoblocks are commonly found in espresso machines under $500, but a boiler is better (hence, the preference for the Gaggia Classic Evo).

 Durability